 The unwritten rule is that you should include pricing if you provide inexpensive services, but disclose your pricing separately for more premium pricing tiers.

-Save your visitors the time the next 1-hour browsing through Google, and add an FAQ section on your page.
+Save your visitors the time of browsing through Google, and add an FAQ section on your page.
 This will enable you to deal with specific queries that your potential customers have about your business.
 Remember that users will not convert into sales with unanswered questions.

 Not only will the FAQ section improve user experience, but it is also a great way to rank higher on Google.
 This part of the landing page will help you qualify the content as relevant or irrelevant to the search engines.
 Learn more about how to write FAQs here.